 Investors looking to improve diversification may use conventional financial assets rather than purchasing cryptocurrencies directly.
 While there aren't any U.S. ETFs at the moment, international investors can purchase U.K. ETNs and U.S. investors can participate in the Bitcoin futures market, making it possible to diversify without owning cryptocurrency.

-What Kind Are You?
+What Kind of Crypto Trader Are You?

 There are many different ways to make money with cryptocurrency, but the right decision for you depends on your investment objectives and risk tolerance.
 For example, someone living on a fixed income in retirement with little disposable income should avoid risky speculation, but could benefit from added diversification for their portfolio.